-5.8 Conceptual Framework Uses their understanding of the function of and relationships between artist - artwork - world - audience in critical and historical interpretations of art
+5.8 Conceptual Framework Uses their understanding of the function of and relationships between artist - artwork - world - audience in critical

-VISUAL DESIGN YEAR 9 2022
+VISUAL DESIGN YEAR 9 2023

 This course builds on the work covered in the mandatory component of the Visual Arts 7-10 Syllabus by providing an opportunity for students to extend their knowledge, skills and understanding of art making practice.
 It also provides an opportunity to further explore historical and critical studies as theory case modules.